September 1, 2019

 One year with Fujifilm X100T

 One year ago today, I resumed my long-adjourned photography hobby, with the Fujifilm X100T.
 There’s two thoughts I’d like to share today.
 You can see some of my photos at my photo gallery.
 Fujifilm X100T – a retrospective I still think that the Fuji X100T was one of the best possible cameras I could have picked up at the time.
-Its great manual controls and compact size made it a great camera for learning and taking everywhere. ...
+Its great manual controls and compact size made it a great camera for learning and taking everywhere.
+Its classic styling and compact size makes it a secret weapon in the hands of someone moderately experienced, as it can go toe-to-toe with a crop-sized DSLR in its areas of strength, all while not intimidating to friends and family.
+And its integration with the Instax SP2 smartphone printer are great, both for starting conversations, and for handing out keepsakes. ...

 May 22, 2018